microsoft/OSPO/onboarding/onboarding-checklist.md

 ## Getting Settled (leveling up your skillset and participation )
 *Join in!
 Participate, learn and experiment.*

 - [ ] [Join an Open Source Workshop!]().
-Whether you are new to open source, or interested in learning more about contributing on behalf of Microsoft, understanding Innersource,  creating inclusive communities, or growing your project - there's something for everyone.
+Whether you are new to open source, or interested in learning more about contributing on behalf of [COMPANY], understanding Innersource,  creating inclusive communities, or growing your project - there's something for everyone.
 New registration dates are added regularly.
 - [ ] [Nominate a project](https://github.com/microsoft/foss-fund/blob/main/README.md) for the monthly FOSS Fund (and make sure to vote).
-Help Microsoft support the open source ecosystem!
+Help [COMPANY] support the open source ecosystem!
 - [ ] Familiarize yourself with [Engineering Productivity metrics for InnerSource collaboration]().

 ## Feeling Settled (ongoing!)